ButterfaeVT/butterfae-website-attempt-3/src/site/notes/Humantek art/Humantek Art Refined V2.md

 In this category, I will outline the most problematic things that I found while looking into the company.

 ## Tracing Art
 Human Tek seems to trace a portion of their art.
 Whether this is directly from the references given to them or from a template seems to vary, but the biggest example I have is when HimmyVT ordered from them, his reference emotes were copied almost 1-1.
-The [emote](Himmy%20Emote%20Static.png) he paid for copies the hair, eyes, facial structure, and mouth from the [this emote,](HimmyWow.png) which he provided as a reference.
+The [[Himmy Emote Static.png|emote]] he paid for copies the hair, eyes, facial structure, and mouth from the [this emote,](HimmyWow.png) which he provided as a reference.
 I've overlaid the two images [here.](Ref%20and%20Emote%20overlaid.png)  The [BRB Screen](brb%20by%20bella.mp4) and the [Ending Soon](ending%20soon%20by%20bella.mp4) also draw heavily from this emote as well as another [reference](HimmySnuggly.png) he provided to the artist.
 When confronted with this fact, they said it was because he [wanted the same](Wanted%20the%20same.png) which he never indicated.

 She then provided him with an updated version of the [emote](Bella%20Himmy%20static%20emote.png) with a different head in another style which didn't meet the original design specifications given with discussing the character, but this may have been because they said their mental state was disturbed by the interaction.